Tincre/promo-types/README.md

 ### Usage

-- Import the frontend component
+- Import the types
-- Add backend functionality
-- Update the backend property in your frontend from 1
-- Add an environment file, e.g. .env.local
-- Add environment variables to your deployment
+- Use the types
 - Deploy!

 #### Usage example